vseryakov/backendjs/README.md

     - id=id,id,... - return information about given account(s), the id parameter can be a single account id or list of ids separated by comma
     - _session - after successful login setup a session with cookies so the Web app can perform requests without signing every request anymore

+  Note: When retrieving current account, all properties will be present including the location, for other accounts only the properties marked as `pub` in the
+  `bk_account` table will be returned.

   Response:

             { "id": "57d07a4e28fc4f33bdca9f6c8e04d6c3",
               "alias": "Test User",
               "name": "Real Name",
               "mtime": 1391824028,
+              "latitude": 34,
+              "longitude": -118,
+              "geohash": "9qh1",
               "login": "testuser",
             }